agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

 | sent/s | 0 | 64,983 | **747,911** | 709,571 | 678,401 | 640,374 | 628,931 | 550,374 | 0 |

 Peak **~748k/s**, sustained **~600–710k/s** on a single 4-vCPU node.
 (The first/last
 buckets are warm-up/drain.) `deploy-bench/drain-raw-tps.png` plots this run.
+A separate 60 s run measured **47,401,664 orders = ~790k/s** at 3.94/4 cores (93% user, 7% kernel),
-`docs/platform-performance-and-scaling.md:90-92` independently reports a 60 s run of **47,401,664 orders = ~790k/s** at 3.94/4 cores (93% user, 7% kernel) — consistent.
+consistent with this.

 > **Note — node-scaling sweep.** The 1→2-node sweep data file
 > (`deploy-bench/scale-sweep-off.tsv`) is not yet populated, so near-linear